-The Jobs page within the Protect > Hyper-V page in the Management Console displays a list of all backup, restore, and log request Hyper-V jobs.
-The Jobs page shows the progress of each Hyper-V job.
+The All Jobs page within the Protect > Hyper-V page in the Management Console displays a list of all backup, restore, and log request Hyper-V jobs.
+The All Jobs page shows the progress of each Hyper-V job.
 Job details are available for all jobs where you can see a summary of the job and the logs associated with it.

 To access the Hyper-V Jobs page, perform the following tasks:

 - Select the workload from the Protect menu.
 Note that if the All Organizations menu is enabled, you have to first select an organization and then select the workload.